 | 8 | Kláštery Český Krumlov (Monasteries) | Latrán | A large, peaceful complex of restored Minorite and Poor Clares monasteries with historical workshops, exhibits, and gardens. |

-Tip for an Activity: River Rafting
+Fan Activity: River Rafting

+If you visit Český Krumlov in the summer and like to be active, you can rent a raft or canoe.
 The Vltava River makes a loop (a hook) right around the historical area of Latran.
 You will have a lot of fun seeing the old city and the castle from the water!

 💡 Need help?
 You can hire a guide (often called a “skipper” or “river guide”) to lead you through the river tunnels and help you keep the correct direction.